herrevilkitten/holiday-in-ten-towns/Characters.md

 Wizard of the Arcane Brotherhood.
 Someone from Jenna's past.

+### Gardna Hammer

+Proprietor of Blackiron Blades.
+Has a sister.

 ### Lin Trollsbane

 Shield dwarf that informed the group about the murders.